3 / 6/ 2026

 📕POETRY:

-Poetry recitation this week over the following poems: There Once was a Puffin, The Swing, Washington, or My Shadow.
+Poetry recitation this week was over the following poems: There Once was a Puffin, The Swing, Washington, or My Shadow.

 📕MATH: We practiced more subtraction problems this week.
 We will take a subtraction test after Spring Break.